ltrudu/FXP20KeyInjector_Releases/Readme.md

 ---

-*📞 For Zebra hardware support, contact Zebra Technologies directly.
-For application issues, use this repository's Issues section.*
+## 📞 For Zebra hardware support, contact Zebra Technologies directly.

+## ⚠️ For application issues, use this repository's Issues section. ⚠️